Skip to content

 Introduction

-One of Tanssi's core propositions is that it provides decentralized and trustless block producers (also referenced as sequencers or collators) for its appchains.
-Tanssi's runtime handles block production assignments to all the active appchains in the Tanssi ecosystem and Tanssi itself.
+One of Tanssi's core propositions is that it provides decentralized and trustless block production for its networks.
+Tanssi's runtime handles sequencer assignments to all the active networks in the Tanssi ecosystem.

-Each time, the assignment algorithm distributes the available block producers per session, assigning them to a random chain (Tanssi or appchain).
-Consequently, they would be producing blocks for the same appchain only for a relatively short period, increasing the overall security of the ecosystem.
+Each time, the assignment algorithm distributes the available block producers per session, assigning them to a random chain.
+Consequently, they would be producing blocks for the same network only for a relatively short period, increasing the overall security of the ecosystem.

 To this end, Tanssi's binary file (the software used to run nodes) already has an embedded mechanism to switch block production automatically to the assigned chain without requiring the node operator to make any changes.
 The binary includes the logic to sync the new chain and produce blocks when the session changes.
-Consequently, block producers need to run the Tanssi binary file, and not that of the appchains (like full nodes).
+Consequently, sequencers need to run the Tanssi binary file, and not that of the networks (like full nodes).

 In this guide, you'll learn how to spin up a Tanssi block producer to be part of the shared pool of sequencers using Docker on a Linux computer.
 However, it can be adapted to other operating systems.